 - Basic qualification: There is no training requirement here, but you must take two extensive examinations (theory 240 minutes, practice 210 minutes).

-Because health and vision can possibly deteriorate, the driving licence of class C1 (issued from 19.01.2013) is limited to 5 years.
+Because health and vision can possibly deteriorate, the driver's licence of class C1 (issued from 19 January 2013) is limited to 5 years.
 This also applies to classes C1E, C and CE.
-Driving licences issued before this date are valid until the age of 50.
+Driver's licences issued before this date are valid until the age of 50.
 Only then is the time limit set at 5 years.
-You will find the expiry date on the back of your driving licence (column 11).
-For the extension you have to present again certificates about the medical and the ophthalmologic examination.
+You will find the expiry date on the back of your driver's licence (column 11).
+For the extension, you have to present again certificates about the medical and the ophthalmologic examination.

 - Take care of the extension 2 to 3 months before the deadline.

-- Anyone who still drives vehicles of the C classes after the deadline has expired commits a criminal offence (driving without a driving licence!).
+- Anyone who still drives vehicles of the C categories after the deadline has expired commits a criminal offence (driving without a driver's licence!).